-The above explanation probably gives the impression that the dawn storm auroral sequence 329 suggests that the magnetotail reconfigurations at Jupiter are systematically "outside-in" in nature 330 rather than "inside-out".
-Here the outside and inside represent relatively further or closer to the 331 332 planet.
-For the terrestrial case, this debate has been raging for years despite the flotilla of dedicated spacecraft cruising in the magnetosphere and we certainly would not want to suggest 333 that with the few cases presented here, Juno has single handedly solved the problem at Jupiter.
-334 As a possible counter-example, the auroral observations during PJ1 with Juno-UVS have shown 335 the progressive development of injection signature all around the pole before a poleward 336 protrusion (the shape of which may be reminiscent of omega bands at Earth) appeared on the 337 midnight arcs of the main emissions (Bonfond et al., 2017).
-It then took 2 hours for bead-like 338 features and then a dawn storm expansion phase to appear on infrared images (see supplemental 339 material S9).
-Contrary to the other sequences discussed here, this particular one thus suggests 340 that magnetospheric instabilities appeared closer to Jupiter before they developed further out.
-341 342 Some studies at Earth also suggested that both situations might appear at Earth (Murphy et al., 343 2014).
-Rather than a unique causal process leading to systematic chain of events, a possible interpretation is that the accumulation of mass and energy makes the different regions of the 344 magnetosphere progressively susceptible to different types of plasma instabilities (including, at 345 346 places, reconnection).
-Once one of these regions reaches the instability threshold, the generated disturbance propagates to the other region, making their own collapse more likely.
-347
+The above explanation probably gives the impression that the dawn storm auroral sequence implies that the magnetotail reconfigurations at Jupiter are systematically "outside-in" in nature, rather than "inside-out,".
+Here the "outside-in" means starting with reconnection at $\sim 90 \text{ R}{\text{J}}$ before propagating inward and disrupt the plasma sheet closer to Jupiter ( $\sim$ 60-40 RJ, where the main emissions map) and finally trigger plasma injections in the middle magnetosphere (30-10 RI) and "inside-out" means starting in the middle magneto sphere with plasma injections, before disrupting the region where the main emissions maps (40-60 $R{\rm J}$ ) and finally triggering reconnection and the release of plasmoids in the distant magnetotail ( $\sim 90 R{I}$ ).
+For the terrestrial case, this debate around models such as the near-Earth neutral line model (outside-in) (Baker et al., 1996) and near Earth current disruption model (inside-out) (Lui, 2015) has been raging for years despite the flotilla of dedicated spacecraft cruising in the magnetosphere and we certainly would not want to suggest that with the few cases presented here, Juno has single handedly solved the problem at Jupiter.
+As a possible counter-example, the auroral observations during PJ1 with Juno-UVS have shown the progressive development of injection signature all around the pole before a poleward protrusion (the shape of which may be reminiscent of omega bands at Earth) appeared on the midnight arcs of the main emissions (Bonfond et al., 2017).
+It then took 2 h for bead-like features and then a dawn storm expansion phase to appear on infrared images (see Figure S9).
+Contrary to the other sequences discussed here, this particular one thus suggests that magnetospheric instabilities appeared closer to Jupiter before they developed further out.
+Some studies also suggested that both situations might appear at Earth (Murphy et al., 2014; Panov et al., 2020).
+Rather than a unique causal process leading to systematic chain of events, a possible interpretation is that the accumulation of mass and energy makes the different regions of the magnetosphere progressively susceptible to different types of plasma instabilities (including, at places, reconnection).
+Once one of these regions reaches the instability threshold and collapses, the generated disturbance propagates to the other regions, making their own collapse more likely.

-While they have some unique characteristics as well, the magnetosphere and aurorae at Saturn 348 are generally understood as representing an intermediate case between the Earth and Jupiter.
-349 Indeed several lines of evidence (Bader et al., 2019) show that Saturn supports a combination of 350 Vasyliunas and rotating Dungey cycles (Cowley et al., 2005).
-It is thus less of a surprise to find 351 similar auroral features, such as transpolar arcs (Radioti et al., 2013) or auroral beads (Radioti et 352 353 al., 2019) in both the terrestrial and the Kronian aurorae.
-On the other hand, both observational and theoretical arguments indicate that the overall dynamics of the plasma in the two 354 magnetospheres are fundamentally different (Bagenal & Delamere, 2011; Delamere et al., 2015; 355 Louarn et al., 2000), one being mostly externally driven and the other being mostly internally 356 driven.
-It is thus remarkable that universal processes releasing the accumulated matter and 357 energy from the systems generate strikingly similar auroral signatures.
-358
+While they have some unique characteristics as well, the magnetosphere and aurorae at Saturn are generally understood as representing an intermediate case between the Earth and Jupiter.
+Indeed several lines of evidence (Bader et al., 2019) show that Saturn supports a combination of Vasyliunas and rotating Dungey cycles (Cowley et al., 2005).
+It is thus less of a surprise to find similar auroral features, such as transpolar arcs (Radioti et al., 2013) or auroral beads (Radioti et al., 2019) in both the terrestrial and the Kronian aurorae.
+On the other hand, both observational and theoretical arguments indicate that the overall dynamics of the plasma in the terrestrial and jovian magnetospheres are fundamentally different (Delamere & Bagenal, 2010; Delamere et al., 2015; Louarn et al., 2000), one being mostly externally driven and the other being mostly internally driven.
+It is thus remarkable that universal processes releasing the accumulated matter and energy from the systems generate strikingly similar auroral signatures.